robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 in a project independently of UI would make it more approachable by reducing the all-or-nothing upgrading pattern.

-Additionally, there are quite a few missing pieces in the current ecosystem, that from what I now, are hard to add for different reasons, such as `i18n`, `subtleCrypto` among others.
+Additionally, there are quite a few missing pieces in the current ecosystem, that from what I know, are hard to add for different reasons, such as `i18n`, `subtleCrypto` among others.
 There is also an ongoing effort to increase the compatibility with web environments by bringing the [WebAPIs to the React Native](https://github.com/microsoft/rnx-kit/pull/2504).